 (i) To assess for clinical or imaging signs of disease progression after PAE before definitive radiotherapy

 (ii) To assess effects of PAE on treatment planning

-Patients with intermediate (Gleason Grade Groups 2 and 3) or high risk localized PCa (Gleason Grade Groups 4 and 5)
+Patients with unfavorable intermediate (Gleason Grade Group 3) or high risk localized PCa (Gleason Grade Groups 4 and 5)